soorena776/gitlab-merge-request-resource/README.md

 * `password`: The password for HTTP(S) auth when pulling
 * `no_ssl`: Set to `true` if the GitLab API should be used over HTTP instead of HTTPS
 * `skip_ssl_verification`: Optional.
 Connect to GitLab insecurely - i.e. skip SSL validation.
 Defaults to false if not provided.
+* `concourse_host`: The url:port for concourse web interface (ATC), so that the builds are linked to gitlab pipelines and can be navigated to from gitlab commit.
+* `build_expires_after`: A [time duration](https://golang.org/pkg/time/#ParseDuration), which is used to deem an already successful build as expired, hence kicking off new buid automatically.

 > Please note that you have to provide either `private_key` or `username` and `password`.